 While auspicious events are mostly based on Shinto, most funerals are performed by Buddhist priests now.
 Since Buddhism introduced the idea of rewards and punishments in the afterlife, death and salvation in the afterlife came to be regarded as Buddhist matters.

-Originally, Buddhism didn’t have the idea of worshiping of ancestors, but mixed with Confucious teachings, plays a crucial part in “afterlife”.
+Originally, Buddhism didn’t have the idea of worshiping of ancestors, but mixed with Confucious teachings, plays a crucial part in “the afterlife”.

 People use a different approach for different occasions.
 There is an old saying in Japan: “born Shinto, die Buddhist.”
 That two religion consists religious views of Japanese people.